Jesus-Vazquez-A/Insurence/README.md

 * Region User's place of residence.
 * Smoker  Whether the user smokes or not.
 * Charges  Health insurance price.

+When performing a histogram, we notice the presence of atypical values, that is, values that are out of the norm.

+We deduce that these values can have a better explanation if we add more variables.

+We create a box and whisker plot where we add the variable smoker.
+We discovered that it is a variable that greatly influences the price of health insurance.

+We also found that if the user is a smoker and has an advanced BMI.
+The insurance charge increases more, since the insured will have more charges due to his state of health.

+The BMI maintains a linear trend relationship compared to the predicted insurance.
+That is, one value increases proportionally to the other.

+The variable age has a strong linear relationship with the variable charges,it does not increase the price of insurance as considerably since most people who smoke are healthier.

+But for the group of non-smokers it has a significant number of outliers, The main challenge will be the treatment of outliers.
+Since we cannot delete them, due to the amount of data we have, we will have to find an ingenious way to deal with them.

+The main challenge will be the treatment of outliers.
+Since we cannot eliminate them, due to the amount of data we have, we'll have to find an ingenious way to deal with them.

 ### Project composition